schibsted/WAAS/README.md

 ### Webhook response

-If using `webhook_callback_url` in the request parameters you will get a `POST` to the webhook url of your choice.
+If using `webhook_id` in the request parameters you will get a `POST` to the webhook url of your choice.
 The post payload will be a json with this content

 On success: